 #1.
 Providing for Your Family

 When a loved one becomes incapacitated or passes away a family is under a great deal of stress.
 This is not the best time for the added burden of financial stressors.
 Prior legal planning assists a family during this difficult time.
-A properly written plan ensures access to monies to pay bills, and settle estates quickly.
-Additionally, guardianship of minor children.
+A properly written estate plan ensures access to monies to pay bills and settle estates quickly.
+Additionally, estate plans include guardianship of minor children.
 This is crucial if an individual has minor children in their family, as provisions for their care is included within estate planning.
 Without a plan in place the court is left to make those important decisions, which is not desirable.

 #2.
 Property Distribution

-Some people want to leave funds to a particular charity when they pass away.
+Some people want to leave funds to charities when they pass away.
 This may be stated in an estate plan, which will ensure the funds are distributed according to their wishes.

-Another advantage of having an estate plan is you choose the executor ahead of time.
+Another advantage of having an estate plan is that the executor can be chosen ahead of time.
 An executor is a person, or an institution that carries out the terms of your will or estate.
 It’s important to choose a trustworthy person and a second person (in case the first one is incapacitated).
 Generally, one person is the executor and/or power of attorney for financial matters and another one for health decisions.
-Your attorney will discuss this matter with you and provide all necessary documents.